TOP TIPS FOR GETTING THOSE DISABLED PERKS

 Yes, you heard me correct!
 Despite what some people think disabled people can go to a festival and usually it gets a whole host of perks.
 Some of them being, again, a free carer ticket and let’s face it festivals are expensive.
 Along with this you and your carer will be able to straight to the front of the drinks queue, making you very popular with the crew you’ve travelled with.
 It also allows you to go to a special higher viewing platform so you can get a better view of your favourite act.
 Best of all you even get cleaner, private portable toilets.
 Festival perks may vary between different organisations, but these are perks I have seen across a couple of festivals myself - stay tuned for a review of Reading Festival later this year!

 If you have seen my last blog post you’ll know all about this one.
 But if you haven’t, in short overview.
 The motablity scheme take a portion or all of your motorblity part of your pip or DLA.
 In return you get a band new car every 3 years, your insurance covered and your roadside assistance covered along with free tyre replacements whenever you need them.
 Basically all you have to do is just a fuel.
 Now being disabled sucks and I’d give it all up to be able bodied but if you ask me this is a pretty sweet deal.

 Not a lot of people know this one but yes the driving age for disabled individuals is lower.
-When your disabled you can start your driving journey at just the age of 16.
-It’s to do with be able to make to appointments independently.
+When you're disabled you can start your driving journey at just the age of 16.
+It’s to do with being able to make appointments independently.
 Strange I know but I’ll take it.
-Now where’s the keys.
+Now, where’s the keys.